-5 The abstract notion of processing party introduced here may possibly, but not necessarily correspond to the role of computing parties in secret sharing schemes.
+&lt;sup>5 The abstract notion of processing party introduced here may possibly, but not necessarily correspond to the role of computing parties in secret sharing schemes.
 In fact, secret sharing is one among several possible schemes of choice for MPSPC operation.
 In multi-key encryption schemes, where the equivalent of a single decryption key is split among multiple key holders, the notion of processing party may correspond to key holders.

-By definition, the K processing parties are in charge of jointly controlling the computation process, and therefore they are to be trusted collectively, not individually.
-The MPSPC infrastructure shall operate according to a set of policies centered around the principle that no computation task (thereby including simple queries) may be executed on the data without preliminary explicit approval of all K processing parties.
-The MPSPC infrastructure shall be engineered based on state-of-the-art technologies that are able to strictly enforce these policies.
+shall be engineered based on state-of-the-art technologies that are able to strictly enforce these policies.
 The robustness of the overall design shall therefore depend jointly (1) on the choice of the processing parties; (2) on the strength of the policies that define the operation of the processing parties; and (3) on the strength of the technologies that enforce these policies at hardware and/or software levels.

 Conceptually, we may think of the MPSPC infrastructure as a multi-party safe environment, i.e., a locked safe where the key is split into K shares held by K different processing parties.
-In order to unlock a new computation task, all key-shares must be inserted into the lock6, therefore all K processing parties have to agree to it.
+In order to unlock a new computation task, all key-shares must be inserted into the lock, therefore all K processing parties have to agree to it.
 The implemented policies and technologies determine the strength of the safe, but the overall level of trust depends also on the choice of the K key-share holders, i.e., on their collective level of trustworthiness.